 Using the trickster figure of the clown and the white box of the Facebook timeline, Durbin's short film Unfriend Me Now!
-(2018) explores rhetorical wars on Facebook over the 2016 USA election of Donald Trump.
-Unfriend Me Now! examines the role of the Facebook algorithm in increasing political polarization, and the co-option of rage by corporate interests.
+(2018-2019) explores rhetorical wars on Facebook over the 2016 USA election of Donald Trump.
+Unfriend Me Now! looks at the role of the Facebook algorithm in increasing political polarization, and the co-option of rage by corporate interests.

 Unfriend Me Now! was created while Durbin was a Digital Studies fellow with Camden-Rutgers University in 2017-2018; it was first presented at OMO art space in Berlin in collaboration with peer to space gallery, and curator Tina Sauerländer; it has also been presented at Projektraum Galerie M in Berlin, for the group exhibition POLE, curated by Elena Kaludova.
-A 3-channel version of Unfriend Me Now! was screened with Transfer Gallery’s DOWNLOAD for Spring Break Art Fair in Los Angeles.
+A 3-channel version of Unfriend Me Now! was screened with Transfer Gallery’s DOWNLOAD for Spring Break Art Fair and at Femmebit Art Festival in Los Angeles.